 It’s easy to pick fault with VPNs where logging is concerned, but no provider is perfect.
 Windscribe honestly seeks to operate a no logging policy, and admirably tries to combat law enforcement and DMCA requests.
 It is hostile towards cookies, and seems to have no links to data sellers.

-But as with any VPN, there are some blind spots, such as Windscribe’s policy on preventing multiple connections.
-And any 5 eyes VPN is suspect for many people.
+But as with any VPN, there are some blind spots and any Five Eyes VPN is suspect for many people.
 So exercise caution, but not too much.
 As far as Canadian VPNs go, Windscribe is pretty safe.